Supervisors & Proposed Research Topics

 Ildikó Barna: Research on online hate speech and abusive language using the tools of natural language processing (NLP)

 Description: The Research Center for Computational Social Science (https://rc2s2.eu) at ELTE Faculty of Social Sciences carries out research on various social phenomena and processes using the tools of natural language processing (NLP).
 One of the major research topics of RC2S2 is online hate speech and abusive language.
 Hate speech and abusive language can be directed against many types of ethnic, religious, social groups or minorities; therefore, there is space for a wide variety of research topics.
 In order to define the exact topic, the student should consult the supervisor before the application.
-During the doctoral program, the student conducts their research by joining the RC2S2 research group.
+During the doctoral programme, the student conducts their research by joining the RC2S2 research group.

 Number of positions: 1